gmp-prem/custom-object-detection-pytorch/README.md

 # Tutorial on creating a custom object detector using Pytorch from scratch
-This is a tutorial I learn on how to create a custom object detector using Pytorch from scratch
+This is a tutorial I learn on how to create a custom object detector using Pytorch from scratch using pretrained Faster RCNN

-This repo follows the tutorial from this [link](https://pyimagesearch.com/2021/11/01/training-an-object-detector-from-scratch-in-pytorch/)
+This repo follows the tutorial from this [link](https://debuggercafe.com/custom-object-detection-using-pytorch-faster-rcnn/)

+In this tutorial, we are going to detect the following object class:
+1. Arduino_Nano
+2. ESP8266
+3. Raspberry_Pi_3
+4. Heltec_ESP32_Lora

 ## Main programming language
 - Python